• About

 Cook Masala

-• Stir in salt, pepper, turmeric and garam masala.
+• Pour this blended masala paste into the pressure cooker.
+Stir in salt, pepper, turmeric, and garam masala.

-• When masala paste settles down, uncover it.
-Keep on heat high.
+• When the masala paste settles down, uncover it.
+Keep it on high heat and cook until the water is evaporated.

 Video